These Are Hollywood’s Biggest Beauty Risk-Takers

 The Bold Beauty: Lady Gaga

 Mother Monster doesn’t give us red carpet looks; she delivers red carpet moments.
-The past decade has been paved with a gang of memorable hair and makeup slays, including a David Bowie-inspired mullet at the Grammys and rhinestone eyes for the Superbowl, but as of late, her hair is truly impressive.
-Aspiras has been working with the “A Star is Born” actress for years now, but this year’s corseted braid at the Grammy Awards proved to be one of their most talked-about collaborations.
+The past decade has been paved with a bevy of memorable hair and makeup slays, including a David Bowie–inspired mullet at the Grammys and rhinestone eyes for the Super Bowl, but as of late, her hair is truly impressive.
+Aspiras has been working with the “A Star Is Born” actress for years now, but this year’s corseted braid at the Grammy Awards proved to be one of their most talked-about collaborations.
 And in an interview with Australian Vogue, he explained the inspiration:

 “After meeting with the Haus of Gaga team and seeing the dress, I drew up numerous sketches of ideas I had and presented them to Gaga.
 We tried many different styles but it was the corseted braids that worked perfectly with the gown and make-up,” he said.